 Traditionally, manufacturing employees have always worked at a central location, be it a factory or plant.
 The COVID-19 pandemic turned that on its head.
 Because of the enforced lockdown closures, the crisis created an opportunity for manufacturers to innovate.
 Post pandemic, we are likely to see record low numbers of manufacturing employees physically returning to the place of work.

 Digital transformation will play a key role in the future of manufacturing.
 This was already happening pre-COVID-19 and is now being accelerated.
 Modern factories have benefited from the rise in automation which has resulted in fewer employees being physically present during the manufacturing process than 50 to 60 years ago.
 Moreover, a significant percentage of the manufacturing processes are computer driven.
-After COVID-19, automation will accelerate alongside software investment resulting in even less physical interaction along the assembly line.
+After COVID-19, automation will accelerate alongside vendor risk management software investment resulting in even less physical interaction along the assembly line.

 Rethinking the Manufacturing Floor